 In 2012 the College introduced the Bachelor of Science in Public Health (BSPH) undergraduate major.
 It includes 2 specializations, 1) Public Health Sociology and 2) Environmental Public Health.
 The college also offers a 3+2 combined five-year undergraduate/graduate degree.
-The undergraduate

-Global Public Health minor continues to be a popular program for students interested in some exposure to the foundations of public health without pursuing the BSPH major.
-The college also offers a minor in Epidemiology.
+The undergraduate Global Public Health minor continues to be a popular program for students interested in some exposure to the foundations of public health without pursuing the BSPH major.
+The college also offers a minor in Epidemiology and in Public Health and the Arts.